MULE-Ox/S25-Kit/README.md

 moms-against-noise
 ```

 Make sure that you can connect to **MULE1** when you arrive for class.
-Additionally, Windows users may need to disable the Windows firewall for these networks (we will test this early in the semester).
+Additionally, Windows users may need to disable the firewall for these networks (we will test this early in the semester).

 ## Hardware